|

 Internal Revenue Code Section 6109(a)(3) states:

-identifying number as may be prescribed for securing proper identification
+such identifying number as may be prescribed for securing proper

 The IRS regulation interpreting section 6109 provides:

-does not know the taxpayer identifying number of the other person, he shall
+not know the taxpayer identifying number of the other person, he

-request such number of the other person.
-A request should state that the
+shall request such number of the other person.
+A request should

 provides:

-shall be imposed under this part with respect to any failure if it is shown
+be imposed under this part with respect to any failure if it is

-that such failure is due to reasonable cause and not willful neglect.
+shown that such failure is due to reasonable cause and not willful

 Answer: